Berkeley-Correctness-Group/Jalangi-Berkeley/src/js/analyses/jitaware/README.md

 ### Authors
 Liang Gong, Michael Pradel, Koushik Sen

-The technical report is available at:
+A technical report is available at:

 http://www.eecs.berkeley.edu/Pubs/TechRpts/2014/EECS-2014-144.html

-### Download and Intallation
+### Download and Installation

 First go to Jalangi-Berkeley page, download and install this project on your machine.
 Instructions are in the following page: